lfenergyarchitecturemodel/.github/profile/README.md

 ## License
 This project is licensed under the [Creative Commons Attribution 4.0 International License](https://github.com/lfenergyarchitecturemodel/.github/blob/main/LISENSE).

+## Roadmap
+For the roadmap, we use github projects.
+In the monthly TSC of lfenergyarchitecturemodel, the TSC and maintainers discuss upcoming work, prioritize work, review work and assign work.
+The roadmap can be found [here](https://github.com/orgs/lfenergyarchitecturemodel/projects/1/views/1).

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/lfenergyarchitecturemodel/.github/blob/main/CONTRIBUTING.md) for the modelling guidelines and details on the process for submitting pull requests to us.